Virtual Recreation Resources

 - Enjoy a hike, walk, run, trail ride through Town Open Spaces

-- Grassroots Ecology Backyard Field Guide Activity
+- Grassroots Ecology Backyard Field Guide (PDF) Activity

 - The Second Harvest Food Bank is in need of extra help during this period of high demand.
 Sign-up for a shift on the food bank’s website.
 Consider donating blood to the Red Cross or Stanford Blood Center, your community needs you now more than ever!

 - If you have supplies you want to donate Santa Clara County asks that public donations to assist be routed through VMC Foundation